Gamma749/IrohaFileHashing/README.md

 to pause or unpause the network respectively.

+## Running the examples

+In the `usr_scripts` directory, run `python3 <filename>.py`.

+The logging will describe what steps are being taken, and will require you to hit "enter" to proceed at some points so you can inspect the outputs.

 ## Example explanation

-### NonupdatingFileHashing
+### UnsentMessageExample.py
-In this (admittedly barren) example, we will see two users (User A and User B) exchange messages (the exchange itself is outside of this example, you can imagine email, telegram, carrier pigeon...).
-Both users hash these messages and store this hash on the blockchain, as proof that they have sent the message at a specific time.
+In this example, we will see two users (Jack and Jill) exchange messages (the exchange itself is outside of this example, you can imagine email, telegram, carrier pigeon...).
+Both users hash these messages and store the hashes on the blockchain, as proof that they have sent the message at a specific time.
 Importantly, the message content is *not* on the blockchain and hence is *not* public.

-At some later time, User C is asked to verify that the messages were sent.
-User C, gathering those messages, can recalculate the hashes and search for them on the blockchain.
-By checking if those hashes are present in a block, User C can verify if a message was sent or not (more accurately, User C can verify if the message was *logged* as sent by this method)
+At some later time, Victoria is asked to verify that the messages were sent.
+Victoria, gathering those messages, can recalculate the hashes and search for them on the blockchain.
+By checking if those hashes are present in a block, Victoria can verify if a message was sent or not (more accurately, Victoria can verify if the message was *logged* as sent by this method)

 Over time the events are:
-- User A sends message1.secret to User B. logging the hash
+- Jack sends message1.secret to Jill. logging the hash
-- User B replies to User A with message2.secret, logging the hash
+- Jill replies to Jack with message2.secret, logging the hash
-- User A composes but does not send message3.secret
+- Jack composes but does not send message3.secret
-- User C gets message1.secret, computes the hash, and determines the hash *is* on chain
+- Victoria gets message1.secret, computes the hash, and determines the hash *is* on chain
     - Verifies that message1.secret was sent
+- Victoria gets message2.secret, computes the hash, and determines the hash *is* on chain
+    - Verifies that message2.secret was sent
-- User C gets message3.secret, computes the hash, and determines the hash is *not* on chain
+- Victoria gets message3.secret, computes the hash, and determines the hash is *not* on chain
-    - Verifies that message3.secret was not sent
+    - Verifies that message3.secret was *not* sent

-### UpdatingFileHashing
+### DifferingMessageExample.py
-In this example, one user (User A) creates a message and stores the hash in a new domain.
-All updates to this message can be stored in this domain and we can track updates to this file over time this way.

-Some time later, User A updates the message, and again logs the hash

-User B receives the message and checks the blockchain to see if this message is the most up to date.
-(It is)

-## Running this example
-Ensure the Iroha network is up by running `./manage-network up` from the root directory

-In the `usr_scripts` directory, run `python3 <filename>.py`.
-The logging will describe what steps are being taken.
-When convinced that this program runs without error, checkout the source code to see how the above example is implemented.
+In this example, Alice sends a message to Bob and logs the hash on chain.
+Bob can verify that the message he receives has the same hash as he sees on chain, verifying the message.
+Alice can update the message, send it to Bob, and log the hash again.
+Bob can once again check the message and see it has updated.

+A new user, Mallory, enters the picture and wants to trick Alice and Bob.
+Mallory creates a new message claiming Bob owes Mallory some money.
+Mallory logs this hash and sends it to Alice *only* (Bob does not see this message).
+Alice can see this hash and verify it, so she believes Bob owes Mallory.
+Mallory updates the message and sends the now non-dubious message to Bob.

+Mallory now has two choices:
+1. Do not log the new message hash on chain.
+Bob can check the chain and see his message hash is not the same as the one on chain, and knows he is being tricked
+2. Log the new message hash on chain.
+Bob can check the chain and verify the hash (although the previous hash from Alice should raise suspicion).
+Alice and Bob meet and Alice states Bob owes Mallory, citing her message hash.
+Bob disputes this and provides his message hash.
+Alice and Bob can now check the chain again, and Alice can see her message is outdated, so she will stop believing Bob owes Mallory.

 ## Some thoughts
 - This example, as with much of blockchain and cryptography, relies on there being absolutely no hash collisions.
 If a hash collision occurs, it would be possible to trick the auditor User C.